Napoleon BonaparteRevolutionary General, First Consul, and Emperor of the French

 The Hundred Days

 Before long, French dissent with the Bourbon rule was widespread, and Napoleon seized on this to escape from Elba.
 He landed in France and began a march to Paris, picking up supporters along the way.
 At Laffrey, a battalion stood ready to kill or capture him, blocking his way.
 Napoleon boldly walked out to meet these soldiers drawn up in battle formation.
 An officer gave the order to fire on Napoleon, but no one fired.
 Napoleon shouted out, "Soldiers!
 I am your Emperor.
 Do you recognize me?
-If there is one among you would kill his general, here I am!"1 Not a soldier fired, and most joined Napoleon's entourage.
-He marched back into Paris with an army, and the king was forced to flee France.
+If there is one among you who would kill his general, here I am!"3 Not a soldier fired, and most joined Napoleon's entourage.
+He marched back into Paris with an army, and the Bourbon king was forced to flee France.
 Napoleon had regained power without a shot being fired.

 Given that the French populace welcomed him back and wanted the Bourbons gone, Napoleon hoped that the other governments of Europe would avoid interfering with a weakened France's government.
 He sent messages of peace to the other governments of Europe, but many of these were returned unopened as they refused to negotiate with France's leader.
 Throughout his years as a leader he had realized that the only thing that brought many of these governments to negotiations was military victories.
 France was still badly outnumbered as the Allies began to prepare their armies for another campaign, and so Napoleon decided to strike first, aiming to remove the nearby British and Prussian armies before the Austrian and Russian armies could arrive at France's borders.
 The French army was no match for a combined enemy army, so he set out to defeat each enemy army one at a time to defend France.
 Outmaneuvering the Allies, he split the British and Prussian armies, and then badly beat the Prussians at the Battle of Ligny.
 But shortly thereafter, due to a multitude of mistakes and the failure of Marshal Grouchy to keep the Prussians from reaching the British, the French lost the Battle of Waterloo against the combined enemy forces.